-The Young and the Restless is to learn to appreciate a good melodrama.
-Each day on this soap opera — which has been on the air for 22 years — brings enough trauma and heartache to make a newcomer's head spin.
-But somehow it all comes together: CBS' Y&R has been the No. 1 daytime drama for almost six years, averaging nearly 9 million viewers.
+<p To spend a day on the set of The Young and the Restless is to learn to appreciate a good melodrama.
+Each day on this soap opera — which has been on the air for 22 years — brings enough trauma and heartache to make a newcomer’s head spin.
+But somehow it all comes together: CBS’ Y&R has been the No. 1 daytime drama for almost six years, averaging nearly 9 million viewers.
 Cynics argue that Y&R stays ahead because of its lunch hour (12:30-1:30 Eastern) time slot.
-Fans point to the show's aggressive hipness: While Y&R and its ABC competitor, All My Children, both shoot for a wide demographic, it’s Y&R that’s gotten attention for tackling downer issues like date rape and drug addiction with just enough Melrose Place camp value to enhance the drool factor.
+Fans point to the show’s aggressive hipness: While Y&R and its ABC competitor, All My Children, both shoot for a wide demographic, it’s Y&R that’s gotten attention for tackling downer issues like date rape and drug addiction with just enough Melrose Place camp value to enhance the drool factor.

 And then, of course, there are the high production values, and all the attention paid to clothing those beautiful bods (the show’s wardrobe holds more than 1,900 nightgowns).
 Y&R is where a number of rising stars learned how to take off their shirts: Tom Selleck went on to rescue beautiful babes on Magnum, P.I., and David Hasselhoff now rescues the same species on Baywatch.